pprachi15/Sanctions-Screening-AML-Risk-Scoring/README.md

-# Sanctions Screening and AML Risk Scoring (SQL Project)
+# Sanctions Screening and AML Risk Scoring
 This project simulates a real-world **Sanctions Screening and Anti–Money Laundering (AML) Risk Scoring Engine**, similar to the workflows fintech compliance teams use to detect high-risk users, reduce false positives, and prioritize operational workload.

 ---